devetry/skills-front-end/assignments/word-up/README.md

 Add a "New Game" button in `index.html`.

-- If you give it the correct id, it will magically work.
+- It will need an `@click` annotation.
+Which method should it call?
 - If you give it the correct CSS classes, it will magically look nice.

 *Confirmation:*